reeseaustin55/Gwyddion_2_Python_Code/README.md

 your processed frames, even on Python 2.7.
-The script reads the modification times of the corresponding `.ibw` files to determine the capture span, scales the per-frame durations to fit the requested video length, and, by default, writes a concat manifest that lets ffmpeg play those frames back with variable timing.
-Supplying `--video-fps` swaps to constant-frame-rate output with duplicated frames.
+The script reads the modification times of the corresponding `.ibw` files to determine the capture span, scales the per-frame durations to fit the requested video length, and, by default, duplicates frames to play back at 30 fps.
+Supplying `--video-fps 0` switches to pure duration-driven playback, while any other explicit value replaces the default rate.
 Command line flags let you override the glob pattern, ffmpeg path, stabilization parameters, source data folder, frame rate, and output filename as needed: